 6. Passports Are Better Than Birth Certificates

-One nice thing about cruises is that many trips allow you to sail with only a birth certificate and photo ID (if they begin and end in the same port).
+One nice thing about cruises is that many trips allow you to sail with only a birth certificate and photo ID (if the cruise begins and ends in the same port).
 If you don’t have a passport, you can still leave the country and don’t have to go through the hassle and expense of obtaining one.

 Even so, it’s much smarter to sail with a passport.
 Not only does it come in handy should you need to leave the ship early due to an emergency, but it can also save you time.
 These days many ports use facial recognition matched with your passport for entering the country.
 Snap a photo and you’re on your way home.
 Those with birth certificates sometimes still wait in line to be checked by an officer.